 Westport, a division of Westport Fuel Systems Inc., engineers the world’s most advanced natural gas engines and vehicles.
 We work with original equipment manufacturers worldwide from design through to production, creating products to meet the growing demand for vehicle technology that will reduce both emissions and fuel costs.
 To learn more about our business, visit www.westport.com, subscribe to our RSS feed, or follow us on Twitter @WestportDotCom.

-AVL is the world's largest independent company for the development, simulation and testing technology of powertrains (hybrid, combustion engines, transmission, electric drive, batteries and software) for passenger cars, trucks and large engines.
-As of 2014 AVL had more than 7,470 employees worldwide and annual sales of EUR 1.15 billion.
+AVL is the world’s largest independent company for the development, simulation and test technology of powertrains (hybrid, combustion engines, transmissions, electric drive, batteries and software) for passenger cars, commercial vehicles and large engines.
+AVL has more than 8,600 employees all over the world.
+In 2016, sales revenues reached EUR 1.4 billion.
 Learn more about AVL.

 This press release contains forward-looking statements, including statements regarding the qualities and performance of HPDI 2.0, the timing and delivery of the referenced components and commercial production, production capacity and the timing thereof, the ease of and methods of manufacturing, service, integration and support for HPDI 2.0 trucks, the establishment of the referenced strategic governance group and functioning of the collaborative relationship with AVL, the demand for our products, the future success of our business and technology strategies, investment in new product and technology development and otherwise, intentions of partners and potential customers, the performance and competitiveness of Westport's products and expansion of product coverage, future market opportunities and timing of future agreements as well as Westport management's response to any of the aforementioned factors.
 These statements are neither promises nor guarantees, but involve known and unknown risks and uncertainties and are based on both the views of management and assumptions that may cause our actual results, levels of activity, performance or achievements to be materially different from any future results, levels of activities, performance or achievements expressed in or implied by these forward looking statements.
 These risks and uncertainties include risks and assumptions related to our industry and products, the general economy, governmental policies and regulation, technology innovations, the availability and price of natural gas, global government stimulus packages, the acceptance of and shift to natural gas vehicles, the relaxation or waiver of fuel emission standards, the inability of fleets to access capital or government funding to purchase natural gas vehicles, the development of competing technologies, our ability to adequately develop and deploy our technology, the actions and determinations of our joint venture and development partners, as well as other risk factors and assumptions that may affect our actual results, performance or achievements or financial position discussed in our most recent Annual Information Form and other filings with securities regulators.
 Readers should not place undue reliance on any such forward-looking statements, which speak only as of the date they were made.
 We disclaim any obligation to publicly update or revise such statements to reflect any change in our expectations or in events, conditions or circumstances on which any such statements may be based, or that may affect the likelihood that actual results will differ from those set forth in these forward looking statements except as required by National Instrument 51-102.
 The contents of any website, RSS feed or twitter account referenced in this press release are not incorporated by reference herein.